March 12, 2019

 There were about 2.32 billion monthly active users (MAU) on Facebook until the fourth quarter of December 2018.
 Impressed?
 Wait, there is more!
 The above MAU for Facebook is the highest when compared with other social media platforms, like:

-One thing that is certain from the above stats is that Facebook is the market leader for social media advertising.
-Impressed by the above numbers, companies and marketing individuals worldwide spent around 7.8 billion on Facebook ads alone.
+One thing that is certain from the above stats is that Facebook marketing is leader for social media advertising.
+Impressed by the above numbers, companies and marketing individuals worldwide spent around 7.8 billion on Facebook advertising campaign alone.
 So that’s your social proof right there.

-But the problem with Facebook ads is that sometimes we are making huge profits, and sometimes we are losing a lot of money.
+But the problem with Facebook advertising strategy is that sometimes we are making huge profits, and sometimes we are losing a lot of money.
 But that doesn’t need to be the case.
-If done properly, Facebook is said to be the cheapest method for online advertising.
+If done properly, Facebook marketing said to be the cheapest method for online marketing.
 And your balance sheet for Facebook advertising doesn’t need to contradict the above claim.
 So to help your Facebook advertising go right, here are 4 tips that you should follow in 2019 to get the most out of your Facebook Ad campaign.

 The very first page of Facebook Marketing asks us this.
 And that’s not the question from Facebook’s side alone.
 The very success of any marketing campaign depends upon having the right expectations from it.
 You can’t expect to makes billions in ticket sales from a movie’s teaser and trailer alone, right?
 Likewise, Facebook offers you options that help you create: